Understanding O-Ring Material Compound Test Report Datasheets

 Volume change, similar to original physical property changes, is reported as a percent of the original volume, a plus percentage indicating swell and a minus change indicating shrinkage.

-AIR AGING (ASTM D865 or D573)
+(ASTM D865 or D573)

 Air aging, like fluid aging, is simply another means of evaluating a given elastomeric material for possible deterioration of physical properties in an intended environment, (in this case, air at an elevated temperature).
 Again, the usual physical properties; hardness, tensile strength, elongation, and modulus, plus, for air aging, weight are measured before and after air aging and all except hardness change are expressed as percent change from the original physical properties.
 The test procedure is conducted according to ASTM D865 or D573.

 Weight change after air aging will be either zero (no change) or a minus quantity (weight loss).
 Like volume shrinkage, a loss of weight indicates that something has been physically removed from the seal.
 In the case of air aging, weight loss is caused by the evaporation of plasticizing or other volatile components.
 Significant weight loss is often accompanied by an increase in hardness, loss of elasticity and major changes in other physical properties.
-(See "COMPROMISE")
+(See "Compromise")

-LOW TEMPERATURE TEST (TR-10) (ASTM D1329)
+(TR-10) (ASTM D1329)

 The TR-10 test is conducted according to ASTM D1329.
 The procedure requires that a cut O-ring specimen be stretched until it is 50% longer than its original length, frozen in an extremely cold alcohol bath and released.
 Heat is then applied to the solution at a specific rate.
 As the temperature rises, the frozen specimen begins to retract.
 The temperature at which it recovers 10% of the original stretch is the TR-10 temperature for that material.
 The term, "TR-10" stands for "temperature retraction, 10% ."